Extra EA-300: Design and development

 The first two-seat Extra 300 made its maiden flight on 6 May 1988, with German type certification following on 16 May 1990.
 The single-seat Extra 300S flew on 4 March 1992.

 The Extra 300 is stressed for ±10 G with one person on board and ±8 G with two.
 Some Extra 300s are registered in the experimental category under a Special Certificate of Airworthiness in the U.S., while others are type certified in the aerobatic category.

+Maintenance and operating costs

+The Extra EA-300 series, widely used in aerobatic training and competition, has maintenance and operational requirements consistent with its high-performance design.

+Regular inspections are mandated to ensure continued airworthiness.
+A 50-hour inspection typically includes checks on the elevator trim system, while a 1,000-hour inspection involves detailed evaluations of trim tab hinges and actuator levers for wear or damage.